 Where To Grab A Bite To Eat

 Parque Kennedy also is a meeting point for Peruvian youth and visitors at night.
 There are a number of karaoke places, bars, and pubs.
-Check out Barbarian for a taste of artisenal beer brewed in Lima.
-The area is also famous for the so-called Calle de las Pizzas (Pizza Street), a whole street that in fact does include a couple of pizza places but that also turns into a party boulevard after the sunset.
-Further down on Diagonal Street, you can find a newly established bar named La Emolientería, Gastón Acurio’s latest flimflam proposal of bringing popular traditions upfront with a hype twist.
+Check out Barbarian for a taste of artisanal beer brewed in Lima.
+Further down on Av.
+Diagonal, you can find a bar named La Emolientería, Gastón Acurio’s latest flimflam proposal of bringing popular traditions upfront with a hype twist.

 Shopping is another main activity when visiting and walking around Parque Kennedy.
 On both ends, north and south, there are two main department stores in Lima: Saga Falabella and Ripley, respectively.
 If you are looking for jewelry in Lima, Joyería Murguía offers quality pieces of the finest jewelry and watches.
 For top quality Peruvian leather, visit Renzo Costa: a prime store that offers almost anything that can be made out of leather.